GlitchForge97/subject-tree/README.md

-#  Subject Tree • Colorful 3D Animated Planner
+#  Subject Tree •  Planner

 A beautiful, interactive subject learning planner with animated tree diagrams and progress tracking.
 Built with vanilla JavaScript and SVG animations.